shelfwise/pyparams/README.md

 ```

 # Importing parametrized modules

-Modules are suppose to provide reusable parts of the codes.
+Modules are suppose to provide reusable parts of the code.
 In order to inform PyParams that selected module should be
 interpreted as parametrizable module one most provide special
 declaration ("#@") just above `import` statement.
 In the examples
 below we assume that one have prepared a library of different modules
 which are located in `modules` folder.
 The location of the modules
 folder may be provided with `-I, --include` parameter of the
-pyparam command - see example below.
+`pyparam` command - see example below.
 Possible import declarations are:

 ### #@import_pyparams_as_module(scope)

-Named import used with `import as` keyword:
+Named import used together with python `import as` keyword:
 ```python
 # @import_pyparams_as_module("optimizer")
 import modules.optimizers.adam as optimizer_module